-Stadia, Google’s cloud gaming service that streams games to web browsers and dedicated apps, opened its doors to the general public in April 2020 after a limited launch at the end of 2019.
+Stadia, a cloud gaming service that streams games to web browsers and dedicated apps, opened its doors to the general public in April after a limited launch at the end of 2019.
 While PC and Android gamers could stream their favorites to compatible devices, iPhone and iPad owners were excluded from the Stadia cool club.
-That has now changed.
+Thankfully, that has now changed.

 But don’t let the PWA aspect fool you: Stadia performs and plays like a native app and even supports Bluetooth controllers.
 Performance is extremely solid for an “experimental” feature, too, although the streaming quality depends on your internet connection.

-In this guide, we show you how to play Google Stadia in Safari on the iPhone and iPad.
-It requires iOS 14.3 and iPadOS 14.3 or newer and at least one game in your Stadia library.
-Stadia works in both Safari and Google Chrome.
+In this guide, we’ll show you how to play Google Stadia in Safari on your iPhone and iPad.
+Keep in that it requires iOS 14.3 and iPadOS 14.3 or newer, and at least one game in your Stadia library; Stadia also works Google Chrome.

 A note on Stadia